Ducky-Chickens/bangazon-API-sprint1/README.md

 # Payment-Types
 -----
 - _GET_: access a list of all payment types by running a GET call to http://localhost:8080/api/payment-types
-  - You can get the information on a single computer by runnning a GET call to http://localhost:8080/api/payment-types/{paymentTypeID}
+  - You can get the information on a single payment type by runnning a GET call to http://localhost:8080/api/payment-types/{paymentTypeID}
   > Note you need to have the unique ID number

 - _PATCH_: update the info on a specific payment type by running a PATCH call to http://localhost:8080/api/payment-types/{payTypeID}